awsdocs/aws-lambda-developer-guide/doc_source/images-test.md

 **To build the emulator into your image**

 1. Create a script and save it in your project directory\.
+Set execution permissions for the script file\.

-The following example shows a typical script for a Node\.js function\.
-The presence of the `AWS_LAMBDA_RUNTIME_API` environment variable indicates the presence of the runtime API\.
+   The script checks for the presence of the `AWS_LAMBDA_RUNTIME_API` environment variable, which indicates the presence of the runtime API\.
 If the runtime API is present, the script runs the [runtime interface client](runtimes-images.md#runtimes-api-client)\.
 Otherwise, the script runs the runtime interface emulator\.

+   The following example shows a typical script for a Node\.js function\.

    ```
    #!/bin/sh